kri-pa08/Animated-Coffee-Shop-Website/README.md

-shop website  with HTML CSS and JavaScript
+Coffee shop website  with HTML CSS and JavaScript